 Incisions are generally made following the natural contour of the breast.
 Excess fat, breast tissue, and skin are removed from the sides and central portion of the breast, and, if needed, the nipple and areola are repositioned.
 The size of the areola may also be reduced to better fit the size of the new breasts.

 After incisions are stitched, covered with light dressings and a circumferential wrap, a shaping bra is fitted.
 The shaping bra holds the breasts symmetrically.

 In many cases, patients undergoing breast reduction surgery will also benefit from liposuction to remove excess fat around the breast and underarm.
 This will enhance the overall contour of the new breasts.
-Talk to your plastic surgeon to learn more about this option.
+Intermountain Medical Group plastic surgeons can help patients better understand their breast reduction surgery options.